-To open the BDC Designer, double-click the model file in your project, or open the shortcut menu for the model file and then choose Open.
-Add an entity to the model by dragging or copying an Entity from the Toolbox onto the designer.
-To create an association between two entities, choose the Association control in the Toolbox, choose the first entity, and then choose the second entity.
+To open the BDC Designer, double-click the model file in your project.
+Add an entity to the model by dragging an Entity from the Toolbox onto the designer.
+To create an association between two entities, click Association Group in the Toolbox, click the first entity, and then click the second entity.

 Use the BDC Method Details window to define the parameters, instances, and filter descriptors of a method.

 You can quickly generate Finder, Specific Finder, Creator, Updater, and Deleter methods in the BDC Method Details window.
 When you generate these methods, Visual Studio adds metadata, such as parameters, instances, and type descriptors, to the method.
 You can modify this metadata to satisfy your specific scenario.

 To open the BDC Method Details window, click on the View menu, click Other Windows, and then click BDC Method Details.